Planning Ahead for Health Care Decisions

 Senior Legal Hotline of Sacramento

 This group has a host of packets available to eligible seniors who call, e-mail, or visit their offices.
-On the website, click the link "Fact Sheets, Guides, and Legal Resources."
+On the website, click the link "Fact Sheets, Guides, and Legal Resources" for resources including a "Senior Legal Fact Sheet: Your Health Care: Who Will Decide If You Can't?"
 Or call (916) 551-2140 in Sacramento or (800) 222-1753 toll-free in California.
 Currently the hotline is limited to Sacramento County residents over 60, except for pensions.